SoaringGecko/8K-image-search/README.md

 # Features
 1: search for 4k, 8k, 10k, 16k images<br>
-2: search for images of custom width and height
+2: search for images of custom width and height<br>
+3: search for mobile screen size images

 # Purpose
 <p>We sometimes face problems to find out images of desired quality, width and height.